Please use our A-Z INDEX to navigate this site where page links may lead to other sites

 Disruptive technology like the proposed "Hydrogen Battery," that is at an embryonic conceptual stage, will not qualify for conventional business funding from banks who are risk averse.

-Despite the funding limitation, the introduction of a hydrogen battery, coupled to a Smart service facility, could provide the zero emission transport solution that Europe is looking for - to cater for buses, cars, vans and long haul trucks.
+Despite the funding limitation, the introduction of a hydrogen battery, coupled to a Smart service facility, could provide the zero emission transport solution that Europe is looking for - to cater for buses, cars, vans and especially; long haul trucks.

 Imagine a car with a 470 mile range on one standard cartridge.
 Imagine a heavy goods vehicle with a range of 1,750 miles using stacked cartridges.